Model Checking Lower Bounds for Simple Graphs: Paths, Unary Strings

 We will work inductively.
 It should be clear that for very small values of $L$ (say $L=4$) it is possible to compare sets of elements with size at most $L$ with a constant number of set and vertex quantifiers and we can simply make the formula false if one set has more than $4$ elements.
 So, suppose that we have a way to construct the desired formula for some $L$.
 We will show how to use it to make the formula $eq_{L'}$, where $L'\ge L\cdot 2^L$.
 If our recursive definition of $eq_{L'}$ uses a constant number of copies of $eq_L$ then in the end we will have $|eq_L|=2^{O(\log^*L)}$, because for each level of exponentiation we blow up the size of a formula by a constant factor.
 This will be sufficiently small to rule out a non-elementary parameter dependence.

-Let us now give a high-level description of the idea, by concentrating first on the set $P_1$.
-We will select a subset of $P_1$, call it $Q_1$, and this naturally divides $P_1$ into sections, which are defined as maximal sets of vertices of $P_1$, consecutive in the ordering, with the property that either all or none of their vertices belong in $Q_1$.
+Let us now give a high-level description of the idea, by concentrating first on the set $A_1$.
+We will select a subset of $A_1$, call it $Q_1$, and this naturally divides $A_1$ into sections, which are defined as maximal sets of vertices of $A_1$, consecutive in the ordering, with the property that either all or none of their vertices belong to $Q_1$.
 We will make sure that all sections have length $L$, except perhaps the last, which we call the remainder (see Figure \ref{fig:counting}).
 It is not hard to see that this structure can be imposed if the predicate $eq_L$ is available.
-We do the same for $P_2$ and now we need to verify that the two remainders have the same length (easy with $eq_L$) and that we have the same number of sections on $P_1$ and $P_2$.
+We do the same for $A_2$ and now we need to verify that the two remainders have the same length (easy with $eq_L$) and that we have the same number of sections in $A_1$ and $A_2$.

+Verifying that we have the same number of sections is the interesting part.
 Now we could naively try to count the number of sections by selecting a representative from each and forming a set.
 This would not work since the number of sections is at most $2^L$ and the inductive hypothesis only allows us to use $eq_L$ to compare sets of size $L$.
 Thus, we have to work a little harder.

-We need to count the number of sections this structure creates on $P_1$ (which may be up to $2^L$).
-We select another subset of $P_1$, call it $B_1$.
-The intuition here is that selecting $B_1$ corresponds to writing a binary number on each section, by interpreting positions selected in $B_1$ as 1 and the rest as 0.
+We select another subset of $A_1$, call it $B_1$.
+The intuition here is that selecting $B_1$ corresponds to encoding a number in each section, by interpreting elements that belong in $B_1$ as encoding 1 and the rest as 0.
 We will now need to make sure that each section encodes the binary number that is one larger than the number encoded by the immediately preceding section.
 This is achievable by using $eq_L$ to locate the elements that represent the same bit positions.
-We also make sure that there was no overflow in the counting and that counting started from zero, that is, all sections have some vertex not in $B_1$ and the first has no vertices in $B_1$.
+We also make sure that there is no overflow in the counting and that counting starts from zero, that is, all sections have some vertex not in $B_1$ and the first has no vertices in $B_1$.

-Finally, assuming that the above counting structure is correctly imposed on both $P_1$ and $P_2$ all that is left is to take the last sections on both and compare them.
-If the same binary number is encoded on both then $|P_1|=|P_2|$.
+Finally, assuming that the above counting structure is correctly imposed on both $A_1$ and $A_2$ all that is left is to take the last sections of both $A_1$ and $A_2$ and compare them.
+If the same binary number is encoded in both then $|A_1|=|A_2|$.

-A formal definition for $eq_L$ and all other formulas of this section is given in the appendix.